 Make sure her workload is reasonable – Do not expect your domestic helper to be on call 24 hours.
 If possible, have her knock off at a reasonable hour.
 If a child or elderly parent needs care around the clock, carve out periods of rest for your domestic helper.

 Show appreciation – Your domestic helper does a lot to help your family, so don’t forget to show appreciation and foster a positive relationship with her.
 There is lots you can do, such as remembering her birthday, having a restaurant meal in her honour and, of course, saying a simple thank you.

 Give her regular days off – Err on the side of generosity when giving your domestic helper time off.
 Regularly scheduled days off are essential.
 In addition, on days when the entire family is home and you do not need much help around the house, it doesn’t hurt to offer your helper some extra time off.

 Get a good domestic helper insurance policy – Protect your domestic helper with a good maid insurance policy that will enable her to carry out her duties with peace of mind.
-Income’s Domestic Helper Insurance provides payouts for personal accidents, hospital and surgical expenses, as well as wage compensation if your domestic helper is hospitalised or on hospitalisation leave and have not had domestic services carried out as a result.
+Income’s Domestic Helper Insurance is the 1st to provide cashless hospital admission for your helper with our Letter of Guarantee (LOG)^.
+Without an LOG, you may need to provide a cash deposit for your helper’s hospitalisation even if your policy covers the hospitalisation!
+Plus, it provides payouts for personal accidents, hospital and surgical expenses, as well as wage compensation if your domestic helper is hospitalised or on hospitalisation leave and have not had domestic services carried out as a result.

 This article is meant purely for informational purposes and should not be relied upon as financial advice.
 The precise terms, conditions and exclusions of any Income products mentioned are specified in their respective policy contracts.
 For customised advice to suit your specific needs, consult an Income insurance advisor.